-New Hampshire's First Lady Valerie Sununu in partnership with Project Green Schools is reaching out and bringing together environmentally-conscious and "green-minded" middle and high school students from across the Granite State to participate in The Bridges House Youth Sustainability Council.
-Participants already came together for two meetings (hopefully there are many more to come!) at The Bridges House on 21 Mountain Road in Concord (the New Hampshire Governor's official residence and the "People's House" of New Hampshire.)
+New Hampshire's First Lady Valerie Sununu in partnership with Project Green Schools is reaching out and bringing together environmentally-conscious and "green-minded" middle and high school students from across the Granite State to participate in The Bridges House Youth Sustainability Council (BHYSC).
+Participants already came together for two meetings in 2018 (with many more to come!) at The Bridges House on 21 Mountain Road in Concord (the New Hampshire Governor's official residence and the "People's House" of New Hampshire.)
 They discussed ideas and issues they are experiencing which they want to change.
 The BHYSC in collaboration with the Friends of Bridge House sustainability team (and Project Green Schools) is an integral part of the planning for...

 During the EXPO & Recognition Day Governor Sununu will recognize BHYSC students.